PEsteves8/dayselector/app/README.md

+ NOTE: This was created because these features were needed for specific project.
+I haven't tested a lot of stuff related to the previous ng2-bootstrap
+       Also, the code is in need of seeeeerious refactoring.
+Currently it's somewhat chaotic.

 # Usage & Demo

 Day selector for selection of multiple dates with ranges or not and the display of multiple datepickers